gsalaman/puzzle_game/LLD.md

 tile_width = 16  # x dimension of each tile
 tile_height = 16 # y dimension of each tile
 ```
+Note:  if I put these into a seperate file (const.py?) and import it, I think I can reference these ANYWHERE in the program just by doing const.grid_x...a little cleaner than declaring them global in any given function...

 `images` is a 2d array of our 6x6 tiles, indexed by "proper" location on the display.
 Meaning `images[0][0]` refers to the tile that *belongs* in the top left.